 William has also served as a part-time instructor at Central Piedmont Community College, teaching courses to paralegal students in Ethics, Investigations, Civil Litigation, and Workers’ Compensation.

 William is married with three children.
-A dog, 3 cats, and several fish graciously allow him to live under the same roof with them, as long as adequate food is provided.
 In his spare time, among other things, William enjoys reading, gardening, video games, playing various sports, and supporting his beloved Tar Heels.